 You will need to disable test-mode for the plugin in Centra when you run it in production.

-You can then use the test-users provided by Klarna to place test orders.
+You can then use the sample data provided by Klarna to place test orders.

 To make sure that your Klarna Checkout v3 plugin will work, please make sure that the following configuration fields are filled: